fhiso/sources-and-citations/citation-elements.md

 The **citation element value** is the content of the *citation element*.
-The *citation element value* *shall* be a *translation set* if the *citation element* contains textual data that is in a particular language or script which cannot automatically be translated or transliterated as required.
+The *citation element value* *shall* be a *translation set* if the *citation element* contains textual data that is in a particular language or script and which cannot automatically be translated or transliterated as required.
 Otherwise it *shall* be a *string*.

-{.example ...}  A book published in 2015 would have its year of publication be encoded in a *citation element* with:
+{.example ...}  A book published in 2015 would have its year of publication encoded in a *citation element* with:

 *    the *name* `http://terms.fhiso.org/sources/publicationDate`; and
 *    a *value* comprising the *string* "`2015`".